stargazer/django-icetea/README.md

 information.

 #### ``plural_update``
-If ``True``, enables plural UPDATE requests, which means updating multiple resources in one request.
+If ``True``, enables plural PUT requests, which means updating multiple resources in one request.
 It is a potentially catastrophic operation, and for this reason is should be explicitly allowed.
 Default is ``False``.